Chlorofell

 Main Menu

 The starting portion of this guide is the out-of-gameplay menus.
-I worked with my UI artist to get a color palette from our in-game environment art to create continuity between the menus and where the player is actively playing.
+I worked with my UI artist to derive a color palette from our in-game environment art, ensuring continuity between the menus and the areas where the player is actively playing.

 As part of making the main menu, I put together an eye progression diagram to show how players would naturally look at everything on screen.